Extending Your Stamp 1G Permission: What You Need to Know

 The "Extension of Student Conditions" application form can be found on the ISD Online dashboard.

-Once submitted, your application can take up to 2 to 3 months to be processed.
-If approved, the Department of Justice will issue a letter confirming the length of your extension – which could be 6 months, or in some cases, 12 months.
+Once submitted, your application can take up to 4 to 6 months to be processed.
+If approved, the Department of Justice will issue a letter confirming the length of your extension, which could be 6 months or, in rare cases, 12 months.

 📡 Track Application